Related articles

 # => User::Donor(id: 1)

-Now with a nested STI (base class, mid-level subclass and leaf-level subclasses):
+Now with a nested STI (base class, middle level subclass, and leaf level subclasses):

 class ApplicationRecord < ActiveRecord::Base